 The Saint Louis University Institute for Drug and Biotherapeutic Innovation encourages its members to explore collaborative research programs with industry sponsors that advance our mission of drug discovery and development to benefit humanity.
 Brief descriptions of individual faculty research programs are available under the Faculty Research area of this website.

-To inquire about ongoing research in specific areas of interest, or to obtain non-confidential research summaries for an faculty member, please contact Director of Business Development Jaffre Athman at jaffre.athman@slu.edu.
+To inquire about ongoing research in specific areas of interest, or to obtain non-confidential research summaries for a faculty member, please contact Director of Business Development Jaffre Athman at jaffre.athman@slu.edu.
 Conversations can also be initiated directly with a PI of interest.

-Industry partners interested in sponsoring educational activities for students, internships within their organizations, seed grants, or discovery competitions, are encouraged to contact IDBI Director John Tavis (john.tavis@health.slu.edu) or Director of Business Development Jaffre Athman (jaffre.athman@slu.edu).
+Industry partners interested in sponsoring educational activities for students, internships within their organizations, seed grants or discovery competitions are encouraged to contact IDBI Director John Tavis (john.tavis@health.slu.edu) or Director of Business Development Jaffre Athman (jaffre.athman@slu.edu).

 ADME/PK and Laboratory Services